deponian/vim.config/.plugins/nvim-lspconfig/doc/configs.md

   },
 })

--- You must make sure volar is setup
+-- You must make sure the Vue language server is setup -- e.g. vim.lsp.config('vue_ls')
--- e.g. vim.lsp.config('volar')
--- See volar's section for more information
+-- See vue_ls's section for more information
 ```

 `location` MUST be defined.
 If the plugin is installed in `node_modules`,